iac-reconciler/aws-config/README.md

-# Terraform to AWS Config Reconciler
+# AWS Config to Infrastructure-as-Code Reconciler

-Utility to enable reconciliation between one or more Terraform statefiles and the current state of your resources reported via AWS Config.
+Utility to enable reconciliation between AWS Config snapshot, and one or more Terraform statefiles, as well as possibly other IaC tools in the future.

 This does not (yet) contact AWS and do a report for you.
 It may at some point.
 For now, you need to enable [AWS Config](https://aws.amazon.com/config/), save